gtondapu/GIBS-Visualization/README.md

 # GIBS-Visualization

 **GIBS-Visualization** is a React-based web app that visualizes NASA’s GIBS layers on a Leaflet map.
-It displays the **OPERA_L3_Dynamic_Surface_Water_Extent-HLS** dynamic surface water extent layer, with interactive controls to customize the view.
+It displays the **OPERA_L3_Dynamic_Surface_Water_Extent-HLS** layer, with interactive controls to customize the view.

 ## Features